iboughtbed/trpc-to-mcp/README.md

   // @vercel/mcp-adapter server options
   serverOptions: { ... },
   callback: (server) => {
-    // You can modify the server instance
+    // You can modify the McpServer instance
   }
 });